hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > My grace and manners: I will once again
 >
-> Dance it over, 'twill make it clear and plain;
+> Dance it over, it will make it clear and plain;
 >
 > Then, give me your, opinion, and observe,
 >